 3. Confidentiality.
 Discussions with companies sometimes are best managed by entering into a Confidential Disclosure Agreement with the company.
 UMII will prepare and negotiate a topic-specific CDA covering you and anyone else from the university in your engagement with a company.
 If your industry contact sends you a CDA or similar agreement, simply forward it to UMII to be carefully reviewed and executed on behalf of UMass—never sign confidentiality agreements yourself.

 4. Preparing the Research Proposal.
-Once discussions have reached a certain point, supply UMII with a Statement of Work and a budget (prepared in coordination with your department business staff), and we will work with the company to negotiate a proposal for sponsored research, which is reviewed by OGCA.
-The Research Business Manager Network (RBMNet) can provide budget and proposal support.
+Once discussions have reached a certain point, supply UMII with a Statement of Work and a budget (prepared in coordination with your department business staff), and we will work with the company to negotiate a proposal for sponsored research, which is reviewed by the Office of Pre-Award Services (OPAS).
+OPAS pre-award research administrators can also provide provide budget and proposal support upon request.
 All industry-related research agreements are signed by UMII on behalf of the University.

-5. SmartGrant and IPF.
-Faculty or their departmental business staff prepare their own Internal Processing Forms and load their proposals into SmartGrant for OGCA review, once UMII has negotiated the proposal with the company.
-We ask that you insert UMII Executive Director James D. Capistran as the #2 approver in the SmartGrant routing map for all industry-related proposals.
+5. Kuali.
+Faculty or their departmental business staff prepare and load their proposals into Kuali for OPAS review, once UMII has negotiated the proposal with the company.

 6. Export Control.
 The University examines proposed industry-related projects for compliance with U.S. export control laws and regulations.
 In a small number of cases, faculty are assisted by the Office of Research Compliance in preparing a technology control plan to address export control concerns.
 UMII appreciates faculty cooperation in navigating the export control landscape during the proposal process.